product-os/landr/README.md

   enough to figure out what it needs on its own.
 Point it to a repository, hold tight, and let Landr do its magic

+**Landr is alpha software** and its under heavy development, so various things might be broken in the best case!

 Installation
 ------------